Arnabbndc/CSE_472_ML/3_Feed-Forward Neural Network (FNN)/README.md

     - Use activation functions such as ReLU and Sigmoid.

 2. **Training the Model**:
-    - Compile the model with an appropriate loss function and optimizer.
+    - Compile the model with an appropriate loss function and optimizer (Adam Optimizer).
     - Train the model on the training dataset, using validation data to monitor performance.

 3. **Evaluation**: